Nicholaus Noles, PhD

 Financial Literacy & Economic Behaviors - Financial literacy is increasingly a matter of great concern for the future of modern economies, but our understanding of how children learn to perform economic behaviors and attain financial literacy is incomplete.
 I explore this topic in two ways.
 First, I look for links between general social-cognitive processes used for interpersonal interactions, such as theory of mind and intelligence, are recruited for economic activities.
 Second, I want to identify specific skills that children need to participate in economic systems, such as manipulating currency, concepts of debt, etc. By understanding how these skills emerge and develop over time, I plan to identify targets for intervention in public education.

 Categories & Labels - Adults provide children with labels for people, places, things, and events from a very young age.
-I study how these labels influence, and are influenced by, the features and regularities that children experience in their environment.
+I study several different topics in this domain, including: interactions between labels and perceptual similarity; cross-classification; and induction across different kinds of labels.

 Gelman, S.A., Meyer, M.A., & Noles, N.S.
 (2013).
 History and essence in human cognition.
 Behavioral and Brain Sciences, 36, 142-143.

 Gelman, S.A., Manczak, E.M., & Noles, N.S.
 (2012).
 The nonobvious basis of ownership: Preschool children trace the history and value of owned objects.
 Child Development, 83, 1731-1747.

 Noles, N.S., & Gelman, S.A.
 (2012a).
 Effects of categorical labels on similarity judgments: A critical analysis of similarity-based approaches.
 Developmental Psychology, 48, 890-6.

 Noles, N.S., & Gelman, S.A.
 (2012b).
 Disentangling similarity judgments from pragmatic judgments: Response to Sloutsky and Fisher (2012).
 Developmental Psychology, 48, 901-6.